bigstephh732/SC-300-IAM-Labs/Phase-3-Application-Access/Lab11-Single-Sign-On.md

 ### What You Learned
-SSO allows users to authenticate once and access multiple apps Entra ID supports multiple SSO methods
+SSO allows users to authenticate once and access multiple apps
+Entra ID supports multiple SSO methods
 OAuth/OIDC is preferred for modern apps
 SAML is common for enterprise SaaS
 SSO is configured in Enterprise Applications
 Claims pass identity information to apps

+### Screenshots Included:
+-SSO Options
+-SSO-Claims